Table of Contents

 esac does?
 How about

 ouse?
-James Jones offers a great explanation down in the comments.
+James Jones offers a great explanation:

 In general though, I find that most of the symbols are pretty typical.
 Many of which provide either control flow or iteration.
 Meanwhile, others provide typing.
 So, overall the language seems pretty tame.
 Feel free to check out the Wikipedia page for the full syntax and features list.

 Hello World in ALGOL 68

 Without further ado, let’s implement Hello World in ALGOL 68: